isaaclyman/pooty/README.md

 ### The `model` object

-The `model` object refers to HTML elements which are informative (i.e. not interactive) or to state variables.
+The `model` object refers to HTML elements which are informative (i.e. interactivity is irrelevant for the current operation) or to state variables.
 It is obtained by calling `this.model(string)` with a property name from the model, and has the following methods:

 `poot()` (no parameters): Returns the current value of this property.